FelixDamrau/Develix.RepoCleaner/docs/doc.md

 #### GitHandler

 This tool uses the library `LibGit2Sharp` to handle all git-related stuff.
 Unfortunately, this library can cause exceptions one some systems.
-If you encounter exceptions with this tool set the value to `External`.
+If you encounter exceptions with this tool set the value to `FileSystem`.
-The __external_ git handler utilizes the file system to read git related information.
+The __file system_ git handler utilizes the file system to read git related information.
 However, it does not support the `--author` and the `--delete` command options yet.

 #### ShortProjectNames